Woonona, New South Wales: History

-Woonona as a place name is derived from an Aboriginal word meaning "Place of young wallabies."
+Woonona is said to be a place name derived from an Aboriginal word meaning "Place of young wallabies."
 This name was selected by Woonona's first Post Master Henry Fry (1829–1907) from 1859.

 Woonona has been home to the Tharawal people (also spelt Tarawal or Dharawal) people for at least 20,000 years.
 Dharawal is the name given to the local native palm or cabbage tree.
 This particular tribe extended from Botany Bay in the north to the Shoalhaven River in the south and inland as far as Picton.
 Little is recorded of the Dharawal pre-European settlement, which occurred from about 1830.

 The Dharaway were known to exist in family groups.
 Their skin was ornately scarred.
 They carried possum skins for protection as well as warmth.
 They covered their bodies with fat, oils, mud and sand as a protection against insects and changes in the weather.
 For decoration or ceremonial purposes, they adorned themselves with feathers, kangaroo teeth headbands and beads formed from pieces of reed or teeth.
 Dharawal men had perforated nostrils through which they wore bones.
 Their front tooth was knocked out in order to signify completed passage into manhood.
 Dhurawal women had a piece of their little finger removed.
 The Dhurawal carried little in the way of possessions except that which was needed for hunting or eating.
 With the advent of colonization their numbers around Woonona quickly diminished.

 Like many parts of Australia, the Woonona area was originally given over to settlers in the form of land grants.
 Prior to this cedar cutters worked the steep fertile soil.

 The present day site was the first attempted landing in Australia by Captain James Cook on 28 April 1770.
 His party, desperately short of drinking water, saw the estuary of Collins Creek as a suitable place in which to replenish their required stocks.
 However breaking surf prevented their landing party from getting ashore.
 A small plaque, erected at Collins Rocks Headland in 1970, commemorates this event.